miltdeherrera/weather-app-backend/README.md

-# Async weather app back end
+# Async weather app

-This is the back end of the [async weather app](https://github.com/miltdeherrera/weather-app).
+This is the fully-deployed version of the [async weather app](https://github.com/miltdeherrera/weather-app).

 Uses:
 * Express.js
 * Handlebars

+See this in action on [Heroku](https://deherrera-weather-app.herokuapp.com/).